 If you’re feeling really adventurous, you can head over the New South Wales border to Mungo National Park.The landscape is otherworldly and is very similar to how I mention the landscape on Mars to look!

 There is plenty of backpacker accommodation in Victoria, which means it can be difficult to decide upon a hostel in the area.
 This is especially true if you are staying in Melbourne!
 There are a lot of hostels in Melbourne, so the choice can be overwhelming at times.

 I didn’t really stay in one that I thought was really great.
 The two YHA hostels were good, but both were quite expensive, and in the case of the Central YHA, it wasn’t the easiest place to meet people, as there was no common room.

 I also stayed in Urban Central, which was a good hostel, but for whatever reason, I didn’t enjoy it as much as I did in Adelaide.
 The YHA in Adelaide was great, and perhaps the fact that I had a good group of friends there played a part.

 It can be hard leaving a hostel where you know a lot of people and moving to one where you don’t.
 However, Urban Central is still a good hostel and I would recommend staying there.
 You do get free breakfast, rice and pasta, which is always a bonus for any backpackers!

-Weather-wise, the best time to visit Victoria is during the summer.
+The best time to visit Australia is during the summer and Victoria is no exception.
 If you’re planning on travelling to Victoria, summer is the best time to enjoy what the state has to offer.
 However, anyone that has spent a bit of time in Victoria, and especially Melbourne, will know that the weather here is volatile.